 It is not safe to install a damp-rated fixture or ceiling fan in an environment where there is direct water contact from rain, snow, lawn sprinklers, or other water sources.

-Many lighting fixtures, portable lamps, and ceiling fans on the market are rated for damp locations.
-While there historically has not been as many options rated for wet locations, that has been slowly changing.
-With the growing popularity of outdoor kitchens and living rooms, there has been an increasing demand for products that can handle complete exposure to a wet environment.
+While there historically have not been many options rated for wet locations, that has been slowly changing.
+With the growing popularity of outdoor kitchens and living rooms, there is an increasing demand for products that can handle complete exposure to a wet environment.

-Outdoor lanterns and landscape lights have long been wet location-listed, but now manufacturers are creating full-size decorative chandeliers, ceiling fans, portable lamps, and pendant fixtures that are wet rated too.
+Now manufacturers are creating full-size decorative chandeliers, ceiling fans, portable lamps, and pendant fixtures that are wet rated.
 These products look as aesthetically pleasing as their indoor-only counterparts, allowing homeowners to truly create an outdoor living space that can be as attractively furnished as an indoor room.

 You can find a full array of damp- and wet-location listed lighting fixtures and ceiling fans at LightsOnline.com!
 You may also be interested in learning more about how to find outdoor lights that are built to last.